There are a lot of good reasons to start your own health supplement company. Among them are:

 When it comes to actually making the product the whole process is automated and much of the thinking has already been done for you.
-Any legitimate supplement manufacturer will already have a large variety of ingredients stocked and machines that can make the different categories of products: powders, capsules, gels, liquids, etc. Smaller operations might have an ingredient list in the hundreds, the larger ones in the thousands.
+Most manufacturers have a large variety of ingredients stocked and machines that can make the different categories of products: powders, capsules, gels, liquids, etc. Smaller operations might have an ingredient list in the hundreds, the larger ones in the thousands.

-Most of the time they’ll already have a variety of stock recipes in place, and if you look hard enough you’ll probably find one that’s close to your very own product idea.
-If you want to go organic, fair trade, non-gmo, or something else then they can pluck their ingredients from their stash that meet your criteria.
+Most have a variety of stock recipes in place, and if you look hard enough you’ll probably find one that’s close to your imaginary product.
+If you want to go organic, fair trade, non-gmo, or something else then they can usually arrange for ingredients that’ll meet the certification.
 If they don’t have anything in stock they can simply order on your behalf and usually get it much cheaper than you could.

-So you don’t have to an amateur scientist who concocts zany potions in your kitchen, and you don’t have to know very much about ingredient sourcing to get started.
+So you don’t have to be an amateur scientist who concocts zany potions in your kitchen or know very much about ingredient sourcing to get started.
 You just need to know what you want.

 The Product Dilemma: Something New or +/- 1?

-There are generally two directions you can go in with regards to products: you can do something that’s entirely novel or you can add your own twist to an existing product.
+Product ideas usually fall into two categories: you can do something that’s entirely novel or you can add your own twist to an existing product.

 I prefer the latter approach.
-It’ll likely have lower startup costs and more firmly established demand.
+It’ll have lower startup costs and more reliable demand.
 I make a greens powder, and those certainly aren’t new.
-In one form or another they’ve been around for about 20 years.
-If Health Kismet is in any way innovative (I don’t really think it is) it’s been in its ability to create a unique twist on something people are already familiar with and put it on top of a business model that’s fairly scalable with very low fixed costs.
+In one form or another they’ve been around for 30 years.
+If Health Kismet is in any way innovative (I don’t really think it is) it’s its ability to create a unique twist on something people are already familiar with and put it on top of a business model that’s scalable with very low fixed costs.
 But I didn’t invent the wheel when it comes to greens powders.

-It is a great product, but mostly in that it has a uniquely good taste, all while delivering similar nutritional potency to comparable products.
-It takes the concept of a greens powder and puts a “+1″ next to it.
+It is a great product, because it has a uniquely good taste while delivering similar nutritional potency to comparable products.
+It takes the concept of a greens powder and puts a “+1” next to it.

-Taking the “+1″ or (-1) approach is a good idea for first time entrepreneurs.
-It’ll give you a higher chance of at least some success if you do everything else right and it’ll give you more flexibility with your choice of business model.
+Taking the “+1” or (-1) approach is a good idea for first time entrepreneurs.
+It’ll give you a higher chance of success if you do everything else right and it’ll give you more flexibility with your choice of business model.

 The Dangers of Being Too New

-Many new people might have the impression that the best way to make inroads in the supplement market is to make a product that’s very novel.
+Many people might have the impression that the best way to make inroads in the supplement market is to make a product that’s very novel.
 Novelty has its benefits, but too much novelty can be a bad thing IMO.
-For one it’s not all that necessary if you can find some other competitive advantage you have in the marketplace, and it’ll make your business less dependent on the most frequent cause of death of new supplement companies: trends.
+It’s not all that necessary if you can find some other competitive advantage you have in the marketplace, and it’ll make your business less dependent on the most frequent cause of death of new products: trends.

 I hardly shop at Whole Foods, but whenever I do I’m reminded of what I don’t want to do with Health Kismet.
-I get the impression that at least 1/2 of the inventory was not there the previous business quarter.
+I get the impression that at least 1/2 the inventory was not there the previous quarter.
 As a consumer I get a quick buzz looking at the different mash-ups that ignite the buying impulse.
-An a business owner I shake my head at the inevitable plight of 3/4 of the companies that risked their neck to make it in there.
+As a business owner I shake my head at the inevitable plight of 3/4 the companies that risked their neck to make it in there.

-If you connect the dot you can easily see that positioning yourself in grocery stores is a darwinian jungle that’ll most likely reward your years of hard work with a fleeting half year of shelf space before you get tossed out for the newest thing.
+Grocery store aisles are a darwinian jungle that’ll reward your years of hard work with a half year of shelf space before you get tossed out for the newest thing.